sukamay/ImageQuilting/Readme.md

 gtest
 gflags
 ```
+all this third-party libs are in my local path `/usr/local/lib`
-make sure your `opencv binary file` is in your bash_profile, my opencv lib files are in path: `/usr/local/lib` and my opencv binary files are in path:`/usr/local/bin`
+make sure your `opencv binary file path` is in your bash_profile, my opencv lib files are in path: `/usr/local/lib` and my opencv binary files are in path:`/usr/local/bin`

 ## compile
 ```shell